ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 whatis([[
 Description: The Integrative Genomics Viewer (IGV) is a high-performance visualization tool for interactive exploration of large, integrated genomic datasets.
 It supports a wide variety of data types, including array-based and next-generation sequence data, and genomic annotations.
 Examples: `igv --help`, `igv --version`, and `igv`.
 Warning: IGV (&gt;= 2.7.0) requires Java 17.
-Only the most recent version of this software will be kept.
+Only the most recent versions of this software will be kept.
 ]])

 local root = os.getenv(&quot;SOFTWARE_ROOT_CBI&quot;)